mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/pytorch.rst

-Note that communication and synchronization between Enoki and PyTorch along with the complexity of traversing two separate computation graph data structures causes an overhead of roughly :math:`1.7\times` compared to optimization implemented using only Enoki.
+Note that communication and synchronization between Enoki and PyTorch along with the complexity of traversing two separate computation graph data structures causes an overhead of 10-20% compared to optimization implemented using only Enoki.
 We generally recommend sticking with Enoki unless the problem requires neural network building blocks like fully connected layers or convolutions, where PyTorch provides a clear advantage.

 As before, we specify the relevant variant, load the scene, and retain relevant differentiable parameters.